Thank you for your interest in the Tudor Oysterdate Big Rose. Please fill out the form below and we will get back to you shortly.Submit

 Model: MultiChron 45M Decimal Two-Register Chronograph (First Series); RARE; Swiss Made circa 1940s

-Case: Solid stainless steel case with snap-back and "square" pushers is approximately 35mm excluding the original unsigned winding crown
+Case: Solid stainless steel case with snap-back is approximately 35.5mm excluding the original unsigned winding crown and rectangular pushers

 Strap: 18mm Accurate Form light brown leather strap with tan contrast stitching and polished stainless steel tang buckle; this is the same style strap that would have originally came on the watch from the factory

 Movement: Excelsior Park cal.
 4 (EP4) manual-winding chronograph movement (17 jewels) with 45-minute recording capability; 18,000 BPH; Swiss Made